jpsim/CardsAgainst/README.md

 * [Cartography](https://github.com/robb/Cartography) for layout
 * [SVProgressHUD](https://github.com/TransitApp/SVProgressHUD) for HUDs

+## Offensive Content

+Running this game from source will use a small, very mild, impossible to offend subset of the Cards Against Humanity cards.

+However, simply set `let pg13 = false` in [CardManager.swift](https://github.com/jpsim/CardsAgainst/blob/master/CardsAgainst/CardManager.swift#L11) to gain access to the entirety of the card collection.

 ## License

 This project is under the MIT license.

 Thanks to [Cards Against Humanity][cah] for this great CC-BY-NC-SA 2.0 game!
+This project is unaffiliated with the good people behind Cards Against Humanity.
+You should buy their game!

 Thanks to [Hangouts Against Humanity](https://github.com/samurailink3/hangouts-against-humanity) for the cards!